Again the dawn is drawn as gray

 and sends, as if the heart of Man

-This poem is dedicated to Christine Onward, for her love and support of artists everywhere who she honors in exhibiting their incredible works of “colour” online.
+This poem is dedicated to all members and artists of The Rock of Ages Consortium, for your love and support of fellow artists everywhere who we honor on this site by exhibiting their incredible works of “colour” online.

 “I am a Rock! and yield to none!”

 The swelling words of a tiny smooth stone,

 The pelting hail and the drizzling rain